bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 ## Conclusion

-- JVM Stack size option '-Xss' determines how much of virtual memory is reserved per thread.
-Since actual memory allocation occurs dynamically, this does not affect total memory usage (besides the minimum effect of mapping table size), however;
+- JVM Stack size option '-Xss' determines how much virtual memory is reserved per thread.
+Since actual memory allocation occurs dynamically, this does not affect total memory usage, or scalability, besides the minimum effect of mapping table size, but,

-- **When the JVM is in the version range of 8-17 and operates within a container on MacOS, it consumes significantly higher memory when the stack size is set more than 1024 KB.
-However, Java 21 is not affected by this issue.**
+- **Significant high memory usage has been observed on Java versions 8 - 17 running in a container on MacOs, when the stack size is set more than 1024 KB**.

-- The default stack size on ARM64 architecture is either [2040 or 2048 KB](#default-jvm-stack-size).
-This results in Macs with Apple Silicon encountering the mentioned issue with the default JVM configuration.
+- The default stack size on ARM64 architecture being [twice of X86 architecture](#default-jvm-stack-size) result in Macs with Apple Silicon encountering the mentioned high memory consumption issue with the default JVM configuration.

 - **Java 8 and Java 17 on MacOS allocates memory less efficiently than Java 17 and 21, [the difference is bigger on Java 8](#results)** You may check native memory tracking reports [here](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports).